 Camel is a multipurpose animal and has long been domesticated by humans.
-It has been the fastest mode of transport in deserts due to which it is also known as the ship of desert.
-It is also beast of burden i.e. capable of transporting heavy loads over long distances.
-It has been a valuable livestock providing food and textile.
+It has been the fastest mode of transport in deserts due to which it is also known as the ship of the desert.
+It is also a beast of burden i.e. capable of transporting heavy loads over long distances.
+It has been valuable livestock providing food and textile.
 Due to so many qualities, Camels have been serving us for centuries, so it is very important to teach kids about this important animal.
-We have gathered complete set of Camel Facts for Kids that will teach kids all about camel and provide a lot of Camel information in one page.
+We have gathered a complete set of Camel Facts for Kids that will teach kids all about the camel and provide a lot of Camel information on one page.

 Camel Facts For Kids